h3abionet/h3agwas/README.md

 * `work_dir` : the directory in which you will run the workflow.
 This will typically be the _h3agwas_ directory which you cloned;
 * input, output and script directories: the default is that these are subdirectories of the `work_dir` and there'll seldom be reason to change these;
 * `input_pat` : this typically will be the base name of the PLINK files you want to process (i.e., do not include the file suffix).
 But you could be put any Unix-style glob here.
 The workflow will match files in the relevant `input_dir` directory;
-* `high_ld_regions_fname`: this is optional -- it is a list of regions which are in very high LD -- and are exclude when checking for relationships (https://www.cog-genomics.org/plink/1.9/filter#mrange_id)d)
+* `high_ld_regions_fname`: this is optional -- it is a list of regions which are in very high LD -- and are exclude when checking for relationships (https://www.cog-genomics.org/plink/1.9/filter#mrange_id).
+Provide either absolute file path or relative to where you are running.
+In a previous version this was relative to input_dir, which is not right.

 * `output`: the base name of the output files. *This cannot be the same as the input!!!*

 ## 5.2 Overview of the workflow